 Wellington, New Zealand –

 There are plenty of accommodations to choose from in Wellington.
-On my last trip there, I stayed in the Amora (formerly the Duxton Hotel), and loved it.
-It's in a great location, close to the Te Papa museum, food on Cuba Street, and shopping on Lambton Quay.
-It's also easy to get to the waterfront and Oriental Bay from here.
+On my last trip there, I stayed at Rydges Wellington, and loved it.
+It's in a great location, close to the waterfront, food on Cuba Street, and shopping on Lambton Quay.
+You can walk to all the main sites from here, and some of the rooms have fantastic harbor views!